ozgursedef/fact/README.md

 > Our overall cost minimization approach involves 3 stages:
 1. Performance Analyzer
-It reads lambda function configrations through a file and executes the function under various memory settings.
+reads lambda function configrations through a file and executes the function under various memory settings.
 It calculates power/linear regression results for the the next step
 3. Configuration Optimizer
-It reads power/linear regression results and calculates the optimum memory for the function.
+reads power/linear regression results and calculates the optimum memory for the function.
 5. Function Profiler
-It reads optimum memory of the function and executes the function regarding the optimum memory for 100 times.
+reads optimum memory of the function and executes the function regarding the optimum memory for 100 times.
 This stage validates GEKKO results if predicted memory latecy is under LIMIT variable.

 ### 1) Performance Analyzer
 To compile;